-In October this year I came across two articles written by Yegor Bugayenko called What's wrong with OOP and MVC vs. OOP in which a person calling himself Hall of Famer made certain statements which I deemed worthy of comment.
+In October this year I came across several articles written by Yegor Bugayenko called What's wrong with OOP, MVC vs. OOP and SOLID Is OOP for Dummies in which a person calling himself Hall of Famer made certain statements which I deemed worthy of comment.
 Below is a summary of the exchanges which followed.

 In this post Hall of Famer said the following: